Park Address: 200 Depot Street, Ann Arbor MI 48104

 To report any maintenance issues or other problem during your park visit, please report through

+A2Fix It.
 When reporting an issue in a park please include location details.
 There is a details and description section near the end of the request process to help you provide this.
 In addition, users can utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
 Finally, please consider including a wide angle photo or include background landmarks, which helps staff find and fix the problem.

 Gifts and Donations